nonoesp/Notes-CSharp/README.md

 Depending on the context, we may be willing to get coordinates of the cursor relative to a given window, a control, or relative to the whole screen.

+The following method is an event that gets fired whenever you move the mouse on the screen, not necessarily on top of your application's window.

 ```C#
 private void button1_MouseMove(object sender, MouseEventArgs e)
 {